2025–26 Raith Rovers F.C. season

-The 2025–26 season will be Raith Rovers' sixth season back in the second tier of Scottish football after being promoted from Scottish League One at the end of the 2019–20 season.
-Raith Rovers will also compete in the League Cup, Challenge Cup and the Scottish Cup.
+The 2025–26 season was Raith Rovers' sixth season back in the second tier of Scottish football after being promoted from Scottish League One at the end of the 2019–20 season.
+Raith Rovers also competed in the League Cup, Challenge Cup and the Scottish Cup.

 Summary

 Management

 Raith were led by manager Barry Robson until the 11th of November when he was relived of his duties after a poor run of form..